SlavovLab/DO-MS/docs/index.md

 Please see [Hosting as a Server]({{site.baseurl}}/docs/hosting-as-server) for more details.

-### Search Engines Other Than MaxQuant
+### Supporting other Search Engines

-This application is currently maintained for MaxQuant >= 1.6.0.16.
+This application is currently maintained for (MaxQuant)[https://www.nature.com/articles/nbt.1511] >= 1.6.0.16 and  (DIA-NN)[https://www.nature.com/articles/s41592-019-0638-x] >= 1.8.
 Adapting to other search engines is possible but not provided out-of-the-box.
 Please see [Integrating Other Search Engines ]({{site.baseurl}}/docs/other-search-engines) for more details.

 ### Can I use this for Metabolomics, Lipidomics, etc... ?